UnionInternationalCheminsdeFer/OSDM/spec/foreword.md

 - Focus on easy possibly online-solutions to be implemented within the next two years taking into account upcoming requirements, i.e. new RICS-codes etc.

-- The reservation should be fully integrated in the new technology
+- The reservation should be fully integrated in the new technology.

 ### Objectives for Online Distribution